NethServer/nethserver-cockpit/api/tutorial/guidelines.md

 - **task**: transient, it stays on the screen until the task has been completed
 - **error**: not transient, it stays on the screen until the user explicitly close it

+### Modals

+Modal overlay should be provided any time the user needs to enter data on a form and press "Save" button to change system configuration.

+See also [Modal Overlay](http://www.patternfly.org/pattern-library/forms-and-controls/modal-overlay/) for extra use cases.

 ## Accessibility